elenamarinaki/eshop-react/README.md

 - When we **_ship and build_** our code, most of these modules won't make it through.
 Only the ones that are needed for the app stay at the end.
 - **Dependency management** between libraries is a crucial issue.
   - _React scripts vs babel-jest version conflict_ => it's an open issue in react git repository.
 - `package-lock.json` => allows us to have consistent installations of the same app across different platforms.
+Knows _which dependencies (version) are compatible_ with each other.